 You may request a transcript of your work by one of the following methods:

 - Online: Place your order (opens in new tab).
 You will be required to pay by credit card.
 There is a $15 fee per transcript and

 a $2.25 surcharge per order (not per transcript).

 - By ordering transcripts electronically, you will be notified by text or email when the Registrar's Office begins processing your request.

 - You will also be notified by text or email if there are any issues in processing your request.

 - If you need express mailing, please contact the Registrar’s Office by phone at 314-246-7450 or by email to make arrangements after you have placed your order.

 - Finally, you will also be notified by text or email when we have completed your order.

-- Order Transcripts Electronically by Mail – Click here then download and print the form.
+- Order Transcripts Electronically by Mail: Download and print the Transcript Request Form (opens in new tab).
 Complete and sign it.
-Mail it along with a check or money order made payable to Webster University in the amount of $15.00 to the mailing address located on the Transcript Request Form.
+Mail it along with a check or money order made payable to Webster University in the amount of $15 to the mailing address located on the Transcript Request Form.